preciofishbone/OmniaDocsG2/blocks/people-rollup/index.rst

 + **Sort By**: Select the property to sort the list by.
 + **Paging**: Select how paging should work; “No Paging”, “Classic” or “Scroll”.
 See below for examples.
 Scroll is note applicabale for Roller view.
 + **Item Limit**: To limit the number of items being displayed, add a fixed number here.
 If you set a high number (for example the default, 50) as many people as meets the query criteria is shown, up to that number.
 If you set a low number, that is the number of people tha list will show, regardless of how many meets the query criteria.
 Set 0 for no Item Limit.
-+ **Left Zone Width, Right Zone Width**: Here you can set the width od the left and right zones manually, in pixels, if needed.
++ **Left Zone Width, Right Zone Width**: Here you can set the width of the left and right zones manually, in pixels, if needed.

 Here's an example of a  Roller view, with Slide Height 150, Alignment Center, Justify Center, No Paging and Item Limit 5.